Symbolism of domes: Mortuary tradition

-According to E. Baldwin Smith, from the late Stone Age the dome-shaped tomb was used as a reproduction of the ancestral, god-given shelter made permanent as a venerated home of the dead.
-The instinctive desire to do this resulted in widespread domical mortuary traditions across the ancient world, from the stupas of India to the tholos tombs of Iberia.
-The Scythians built such domed tombs, as did some Germanic tribes in a paraboloid shape.
-By Hellenistic and Roman times, the domical tholos had become the customary cemetery symbol.
+According to E. Baldwin Smith, from the late Stone Age the dome-shaped tomb was used as a reproduction of the ancestral, god-given shelter made permanent as a venerated home of the dead and the instinctive desire to do this resulted in widespread domical mortuary traditions across the ancient world, from the stupas of India to the tholos tombs of Iberia.
+Michele Melaragno notes that the Scythians built such domed tombs, as did some Germanic tribes in a paraboloid shape.
+Per Smith, by Hellenistic and Roman times, the domical tholos had become the customary cemetery symbol.
 Lukas Nickel writes that the conception of a round heaven over a square earth may have contributed to the Han Chinese' rapid adoption in the first century AD of square base cloister vault chambers in their tomb architecture.

 Celestial tradition

 Smith writes that in the process of transforming the hut shape from its original pliable materials into more difficult stone construction, the dome had also become associated with celestial and cosmic significance, as evident from decoration such as stars and celestial chariots on the ceilings of domed tombs.
 This cosmological thinking was not limited to domed ceilings, being part of a symbolic association between any house, tomb, or sanctuary and the universe as a whole, but it popularized the use of the domical shape.
 Michele Melaragno writes that the nomadic tribes of central Asia are the origin of a symbolic tradition of round domed-tents being associated with the sky and heavens that eventually spread to the Middle East and the Mediterranean.
+Karl Lehmann states that both pagan and Christian use of domes reflected a vision of the "physical as well as the transcendental celestial realm."
 Rudolf Wittkower writes that a "cosmic interpretation of the dome remained common well into the eighteenth century."